MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-provider-format.md

 [!INCLUDE [Modern QDK banner](includes/new-qdk-support.md)]

-Learn how to use the `azure-quantum` Python package to submit provider-specific formatted quantum circuits, (for example, [OpenQASM 2.0](https://github.com/Qiskit/openqasm/tree/OpenQASM2.x) or [IonQ JSON](https://docs.ionq.com/#tag/quantum_programs)), to an IonQ or Quantinuum quantum computing target via the Azure Quantum service.
-For more information, see [Quantum circuits](xref:microsoft.quantum.concepts.circuits).
+Learn how to use the `azure-quantum` Python package to submit provider-specific formatted quantum circuits to a quantum computing target via the Azure Quantum service.
+For more information, see [Quantum computing target list](xref:microsoft.quantum.reference.qc-target-list).

 ## Prerequisites